jordanyee/ember-cli-deploy/docs/v0.5.x/quick-start.md

 ## Understanding your deployment strategy

-While ember-cli-deploy is very good at deploying your Ember application, there are a few things it needs you to setup in order to tell it what to deploy and where.
+While ember-cli-deploy is very good at deploying your Ember application, there are a few things it needs you to set up in order to tell it what to deploy and where.

 A deployment strategy is often very unique to a particular application or company and they are not something that can really be derived automatically by conventions.